 CAFES AND RESTAURANTS IN WICK

-Most of Wick’s cafes and restaurants serve traditional Scottish food, however there is Devitas (Italian) and Bord De L’Eau (French), and both Chinese and Indian takeaways.
+Most of Wick’s cafes and restaurants serve traditional Scottish food, however, there is Devitas (Italian) and Bord De L’Eau (French), and both Chinese and Indian takeaways.
 The Printers Rest also serves a range of Mediterranean and middle-eastern dishes.
-You can get a drink, light or hearty meals at Mackays Hotel & Bistro, The Norseman, Wickers World (daytime only), Morag’s (daytime only), The Nethercliffe Hotel, The Alexander Bain (Wetherspoons).
-Please look online to see opening hours and menus.
+You can get a drink, light or hearty meals at Mackays Hotel & Bistro, The Norseman, Wickers World (daytime only), Morag’s (daytime only), The Nethercliffe Hotel, The Alexander Bain pub.
+Please check online to see current opening hours and menus.